 The Independent Planning Commission is most assisted by submissions that are relevant and specific to the proposed development and relate to the list of matters that the Commission can consider.
 Such submissions may:

 Any submissions that contain inappropriate language or make defamatory or potentially defamatory allegations may be redacted, not published, or referred to the appropriate authorities.

-Entering your submission as text in the Have Your Say online form is the Commission’s preferred method of receiving written submissions.
+Entering your submission as text in the make a submission online form is the Commission’s preferred method of receiving written submissions.

 Please use this online form to make your submission.
 When making a submission this way, if necessary you can also upload attachments in various file formats, including MS Word, .jpeg or .pdf.

 The Commission also accepts submissions made in other formats, including audio and video recordings uploaded in .avi, .mov, .mp3, .mp4, .mpeg and .wmv file formats.

 Verbal submissions can be made at public hearings or meetings directly to the Commission panel.
 Public hearings and meetings are recorded with transcripts published on our website.

 Public submissions on cases before the Commission will open as soon as reasonably practicable after DPE's assessment report is received.
 Submissions will typically close seven (7) days after the last scheduled day of the public hearing or meeting.
 The closing date for submissions will be published on the case page on the Commission's website.

 The Commission may choose to re-open written submissions on additional new information received after the close of the public submission period.
 Those who have previously provided a submission to the Commission on the proposed development will be notified that submissions have been re-opened, typically for a period up to seven days, and a statement to that effect will also be placed on our website.

 In line with the Commission’s Transparency Policy, written and verbal submissions provided to the Commission are considered public documents and are published on our website.